 HIAT: The finite state machine that describes the segmentation algorithm for HIAT files.
 These are used for various functions under „Segmentation > HIAT Segmentation“ (see section H of the function references and Appendix B).

 DIDA: The finite state machine that describes the segmentation algorithm for DIDA files.
-These are used for various functions under „Segmentation > DIDA Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > DIDA Segmentation“ (see section H of the function references and Appendix B).

 GAT: The finite state machine that describes the segmentation algorithm for GAT files.
-These are used for various functions under „Segmentation > GAT Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > GAT Segmentation“ (see section H of the function references and Appendix B).

 CHAT: The finite state machine that describes the segmentation algorithm for CHAT files.
-These are used for various functions under „Segmentation > CHAT Segmentation“ (see section H of the function references and Appendix B). .
+These are used for various functions under „Segmentation > CHAT Segmentation“ (see section H of the function references and Appendix B).